Exesoul1/pi_31_z_garipov/README.md

-echo 'Hello, my dear Friend!
+echo 'Hello, Friend!
 How are you?' > README.md